lawrancej/CompilerDesign/index.md

 ### What is Chomsky's hierarchy?

 ### What is an interpreter?
+In computer science, an interpreter normally means a computer program that executes, i.e. performs, instructions written in a programming language.
+An interpreter may be a program that either

+- excecutes the source code directly
+- translates source code into some efficient intemediate representation(code) and immediately executes this
+- explicitly executes stored precompiled code made by a compiler which is part of the interpreter system

 ### The C compiler is written in C. How can that be?